octomato/preload_page_view/README.md

 # PreloadPageView

-Like the name, this is the widget to support Pre-load function for PageView widget
+Like the name, this is the widget to support Pre-load function for PageView widget.

+Currently it's only support preload one page, will enhance it latter if people need preload multiple pages.

 ## Usage